Learn something new every day

 The axillary nodes often play a large role in breast cancer.
 Breast tumors can release cancer cells into the lymphatic system, which can become trapped in the nearby axillary nodes.
 If cancer cells are present in the lymph nodes, the likelihood of metastic breast cancer rises.

-In order to check for the presence of cancer cells in the axillary nodes, an axillary lymph node dissection (ALND) is performed, often during a mastectomy or lumpectomy.
+Doctors and other medical professionals who are concerned about the presence of cancer cells in these nodes often perform an axillary lymph node dissection (ALND), often during a mastectomy or lumpectomy.
 The surgeon will remove some or all of the nodes, which are then sent to a laboratory where they are screened for cancer cells.
 If the results come back negative, they are free of cancer cells.
-If the results come back positive, they contain the cells.
+If the results come back positive, however, they contain the cells.
 This diagnosis is important because it plays a part in determining the stage of the breast cancer and further treatment options.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!